dymaczew/OnTheEdge/EdgeDeviceLab.md

   }
 ```

 **Important!!!
-Edit the `smartscale-node-registration.json` and replace `userXX` with your userid!**
+Before proceeding edit the `smartscale-node-registration.json` and replace `userXX` with your userid!**

 So now we will re-register our Edge device with these new properties.
 We have done this earlier, so I will not include the verbose command output here.

 `sudo ./agent-install.sh -l 1 -n ../EdgeLabStudentFiles/smartscale/smartscale-node-registration.json`

-Check the attributes of the `device` from the IBM Edge Computing Manager user interface and see how they have changed.
+Check the attributes of the `device` from the IBM Edge Application Manager user interface and see how they have changed.

 ![smartscale properties](images/2020/01/smartscale-properties.png)